Jonathan Woodgate: International career

 On 2 September 2002, manager Sven-Göran Eriksson recalled Woodgate to the England squad for the friendly against Portugal.
 He went on to earn his second cap, replacing Rio Ferdinand at half-time in the 1–1 draw at Villa Park.
 Woodgate was called up for the Euro 2004 qualifiers against Slovakia and Macedonia in October 2002; he started and played the whole 90 minutes in both games.
 Injuries blighted Woodgate over the next couple of years, but he did manage to win his fifth cap in a friendly against Sweden on 31 March 2004.
 He started in the 1–0 defeat at Ullevi in Gothenburg, and was replaced by Anthony Gardner at half-time.
 A thigh injury picked up whilst playing for Newcastle United, in April 2004, ruled Woodgate out of the Euro 2004 tournament in Portugal.

 After almost three years without an international cap, England manager Steve McClaren recalled Woodgate to the squad for the friendly against Spain in February 2007.
 On 7 February, Woodgate started in the 1–0 defeat at Old Trafford, before being replaced by Jamie Carragher in the 65th minute.
 The following month, he retained his place in the squad for the Euro 2008 qualifiers against Israel and Andorra.
 He would go on to miss both games because of a knee injury.
 In early 2008, Woodgate was named in Fabio Capello's first two England squads, for the friendlies against Switzerland and France, but failed to feature in either game.
 In May 2008, Woodgate was named in the England squad for the end-of-season friendlies against the United States and Trinidad and Tobago.
 He was an unused substitute in the 2–0 win against the United States, before winning his seventh cap in the 3–0 win against Trinidad and Tobago.
-On 20 August, Woodgate won his eighth and last cap in the friendly against the Czech Republic, he replaced Rio Ferdinand in the 58th minute of the 2–2 draw at Wembley Stadium.
+On 20 August, Woodgate won his eighth and last cap in the friendly against the Czech Republic, he replaced Rio Ferdinand in the 58th minute of the 2–2 draw at Wembley.